Way of the Tiger: Books and publication history

 The sixth book ended on a cliffhanger, which was not resolved until 27 years later.
 Interviewed in 2012, Mark Smith explained: "Our publishers Hodder and Stoughton originally had signed for seven books but they cancelled the last in a fit of pique, which is why Inferno! ends so unsatisfactorily – they re-wrote the end themselves to kill the series.
 The story here is that the then CEO of Hodder, Eddie Bell, left to become CEO of Harper Collins ...
 He took us with him so that we could write the DuelMaster series for Harper Collins and Hodder revoked the contract for Book #7 in revenge.
 They said it was for commercial reasons, but the series was still successful and reprinting."

 Ninja! (a prequel by David Walters) and Redeemer! (by all three writers) were added in 2014.

 The books could be played in sequence or as standalone adventures, although playing them in sequence preserves the continuity of the storyline.
 If played in sequence, any abilities, bonuses, penalties or special items Avenger had acquired carried over to the next book.

-The expanded eight-book series consists of the following titles (the first and the last having been printed many years after the original six):